openjdm/openjdm.github.io/book/availability_bias.md

 These evaluations
 clearly show how estimates of deaths are influenced by media coverage.
 At the same time, the media do not shape what the public is interested in.
-Rather, the media is biased toward the public demand for “novelty and poignancy” (Kahnemann 138).
+Rather, the media are biased toward the public demand for “novelty and poignancy” (Kahnemann 138).
 Unusual events attract more attention than reports of people dying of heart disease, asthma, or diabetes.
 Our expectations about the frequency of occurrences are distorted by prevalence and